Callistus25/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 	- You are not allowed to import any module

 9. Multiply by 2
-Write a function that returns a new dictionary with all values multiplied by 2
+	- [9-multiply_by_2.py](https://github.com/Callistus25/alx-higher_level_programming/blob/master/0x04-python-more_data_structures/9-multiply_by_2.py)Write a function that returns a new dictionary with all values multiplied by 2

-Prototype: def multiply_by_2(a_dictionary):
+	- Prototype: `def multiply_by_2(a_dictionary):`
-You can assume that all values are only integers Returns a new dictionary
+	- You can assume that all values are only integers
+	- Returns a new dictionary
-You are not allowed to import any module
+	- You are not allowed to import any module

 10. Best score